Cut-off Channel: Background

 A series of flood events in 1937 and 1939 required the Great Ouse Catchment Board to consider action.
-Failure of a bank had caused some flooding in Soham, but more serious was the fact that water levels in the vast washland between the Great Barrier Banks, either side of the Bedford Rivers, had been higher than the banks, and widespread flooding had only been prevented by continuous lines of sandbags placed on the bank tops.
+Failure of a bank had caused some flooding in Soham, but more serious was that water levels in the vast washland between the Great Barrier Banks, either side of the Bedford Rivers, had been higher than the banks, and widespread flooding had only been prevented by continuous lines of sandbags placed on the bank tops.
 Anticipated failure of the western bank did not take place, saving large areas from being inundated.
 This was not the case in 1947, when breaches occurred on several banks and some 58 sqmi of land in the South Level was underwater.
 Further north, the Welland flooded 31 sqmi near Crowland.
 In the South Level, many families had to abandon their homes, until teams of army engineers and volunteers were able to repair the damaged banks and pump the water from the land over the next several weeks.

 Following the 1939 crisis, the Great Ouse Catchment Board, set up under the Land Drainage Act 1930, employed the civil engineer Sir Murdoch MacDonald as a consulting engineer, to develop a solution.
 Discussion continued through the 1940s, and he proposed a cut-off channel, to collect the waters from the Little Ouse, Wissey and Lark, and deliver them to Denver, and a relief channel, running parallel to the Great Ouse for 10.5 mi from Denver to King's Lynn.
 The route was very similar to that selected by Vermuyden, leaving the River Lark above Mildenhall, rather than below it, but otherwise, much the same.
 W E Doran, the Chief Engineer for the Great Ouse River Board, the successor to the catchment board, stated that "had Vermuyden's original ideas been followed, most of this trouble could have been avoided."